zulfadlizainal/nr-coverage-simulator/Coverage Map - FSPL Model/README.md

 This simulation is based on Free Space Path Loss model to estimate the SS-RSRP coverage in 5G NR.
 Few possibilities of configuration can be set to understand the impact of any RF parameter tuning to the coverage.

 ### Explanation
 The simulation is considering link gain and loss factors in 5G NR implementation.
-Parameters to be considered in this simulation is: Antenna Gain, Antenna Pattern (HLoss & VLoss), SSB Tx Power, and Path Loss Model (Antenna Height, UE Height, Channel Model, and Distance).
+Parameters to be considered in this simulation are: Antenna Gain, Antenna Pattern (HLoss & VLoss), SSB Tx Power, and Path Loss Model (Antenna Height, UE Height, Channel Model, and Distance).
 The main goal is to estimate the SS-RSRP coverage level.

 Basic link diagram:
 <br />